iann0036/tf-cfn-provider/docs/providers/huaweicloud/ElbBackendecs.md

 ## Properties

-TBC
+`ListenerId` - (Required) Specifies the listener ID.

+`ServerId` - (Required) Specifies the backend member ID.

+`PrivateAddress` - (Required) Specifies the private IP address of the backend member.

 ## Return Values

 ### Fn::GetAtt

-`ListenerId` - See Argument Reference above.
+`ListenerId` - See Properties above.

-`ServerId` - See Argument Reference above.
+`ServerId` - See Properties above.

-`PrivateAddress` - See Argument Reference above.
+`PrivateAddress` - See Properties above.

 `PublicAddress` - Specifies the floating IP address assigned to the backend member.